Puppy Love Doggie Daycare

 Puppy Love provides the rest!

-- Arrival: Slumber Party guests must arrive in the morning between 6:30am and 10:30am so your dog is on the same play/sleep schedule as their Slumber Party friends.
+- Arrival: Slumber Party guests must arrive in the posted morning hours so your dog is on the same play/sleep schedule as their Slumber Party friends.
 We want to make sure everyone is familiar with the environment and tired from a full day of exercise prior to bed time so they can have a peaceful night of sleep.

 The price of services will depend on which service package you go with.